 The secret to these cupcakes is using lots of spices!
 When I created this recipe, I kept adding more and more spices until I was happy.

 To make the perfect gingerbread spice blend, use a combination of cocoa powder, ground ginger, ground nutmeg, and ground allspice.

 You’ll also need molasses to get that distinctive rich flavor of gingerbread.

-Tip: Always opt opt for a light molasses like Grandma’s Original Molasses.
+Tip: Always opt opt for a light molasses like Grandma’s Original Molasses [paid link].
 While blackstrap molasses works well for a less sweet gingerbread loaf, it is too bitter for cupcakes or even ginger molasses cookies.